daos-stack/daos/docs/user/filesystem.md

 Readdir caching is available when supported by libfuse; however, on many distributions the system libfuse is not able to support this feature.
 Libfuse version 3.5.0 or newer is required at both compile and run-time.
 Use `dfuse --version` or the runtime logs to see the fuse version used and if the feature is compiled into dfuse.
-Readir caching is controlled by the dfuse-dentry-time setting.
+Readdir caching is controlled by the dfuse-dentry-time setting.

 These are two command line options to control the DFuse process itself.